anujmahajan28/tp/README.md

 ⸻

+Our team developed a solution for structured address data using Python, NLP, and Regex.
+It was a great experience — we worked under pressure, collaborated across roles, and improved our problem-solving and critical thinking skills.
+That hackathon really helped me apply my technical knowledge in a creative, time-bound environment.

 (Start – Warm introduction)
 Good morning everyone, I’m Anuj Mahajan, Analyst in the GBIT–ISPL–Credits team, working on the MCA module, which stands for MyCreditApp.
 Today, I’ll be sharing my project experience on the Request & Decision workflow, what the application does, my role in testing, and a small real-world use case to explain how it all comes together.